Meta CAPI

 Addingwell Side via Tag Health: Successful Requests

-Click on the Tag Health tab in your Addingwell workspace.
+Click on the Tag Health tab in your Addingwell Container.
 Start by checking the number of requests made for Meta Conversions API over a given period, as well as the success rate of these requests.
 Click on Meta Conversion API for more details.

 Verifying the Quality of Data Received